Itō Genboku

 Itō Genboku (伊東 玄朴) was a Japanese surgeon and Rangaku expert living during the late Edo period and early Meiji era.
 He was the first surgeon to give a cowpox vaccine in Japan, between 1858 and 1860.

 Itō Genboku's offices were later expanded into the foundations of the incipient University of Tokyo Institute of Medical Science.

+In popular culture

+Itō Genboku appears in the 2009–2011 TV series Jin.
+He was portrayed by actor Katsuya Kobayashi.